nespinoza/lcogtAP/README.md

 All of them are open source and can be easily installed in any machine.

-Furthermore, it makes heavy use of the astrometry package, which can be downloaded from here:
+Furthermore, it optionally makes use of the astrometry package (if your images dont have an astrometric solution or you want to compute it yourself with the pipeline), which can be downloaded from here:

                 http://astrometry.net/use.html.